Last updated 2 min read

 1. Reading experience in regards of things that I mentioned: A Few Years With Kindle Paperwhite 7th

-Obsidian has more options to sync, but it can be a caveat.
-Another pitfall is the keyboard.
+Obsidian has more options to sync between apple and non-apple, but it can be a caveat.
+Another pitfall of using Obsidian on a tablet is the keyboard.
 There is a chance that non-laptop usage will be too uncomfortable.

 Alternatives